mikaYX/taskmaster/SETUP.md

 # Edit backend/.env and set:
 # - AUTH_SECRET (generate with: openssl rand -base64 32)
 # - DATABASE_URL (if using external database)
+# - Change everything as by default it's not secure
 ```

 ### 2. Start Services